-The subject development proposes cycling infrastructure consistent with the Official Plan and Community Design Plan objectives.
+The subject development proposes cycling infrastructure consistent with the Official Plan, Community Design Plan, and Zoning By-law objectives.
+Bicycle parking locations are in highly visible areas and convenient for residents.
 The proposed cycling infrastructure along Mikinak Road will be connected to Block 15 through the proposed walkways and along Squadron Crescent.